NVIDIA/NVFlare/integration/nemo/README.md

 the notebooks in the NeMo integration examples.

-Follow the NeMo installation steps [here](https://github.com/NVIDIA/NeMo#installation) before installing the NeMo-NVFlare package.
+Follow the NeMo installation steps [here](https://github.com/NVIDIA/NeMo#installation) before installing NVFlare and adding the source to the PYTHONPATH.